H.R. 2089: Generating Retirement Ownership through Long-Term Holding

 1

-If an individual's mutual fund capital gains distribution is automatically reinvested into more shares of the same fund, H.R.
-2089 would defer the tax instead of treating the gain as immediately taxable.
+If an individual's capital gains distribution from a mutual fund is automatically reinvested into more shares of that fund, H.R.
+2089 would defer the tax instead of treating the gain as taxable that year.

 2

 Deferred gains would be recognized when the investor later sells or redeems shares in the distributing fund.
-If the investor dies first, any remaining deferred gain would be included on the final tax return.
+If the investor dies first, any remaining deferred gain would be reported on the final tax return, unless Treasury sets a different rule.

 3

-Selling some shares would not force recognition of every deferred gain at once.
-The bill says the taxable amount should match the share of fund holdings that were sold or redeemed.
+A partial sale would not force recognition of every deferred gain at once.
+The taxable amount would match the portion of the investor's fund shares that were sold or redeemed.

 4

-Shares bought through the qualifying reinvestment would be treated as if they had already been held for one year and a day on the day they were acquired.
+Shares bought through a qualifying reinvestment would be treated as already held for one year and a day on the date they were acquired, so later gains on them are taxed at long-term rates.

 5